-Server Administrators: If you have root access to the server, follow the steps documented in our How To Enable FTP Passive Mode documentation article to first verify passive mode is properly configured in your FTP-server configuration settings.
-Then, scroll down to the article's Configure the Firewall section to learn how to open these ports in your server's firewall.
+Server Administrators: If you have root access to the server, follow the steps documented on our How To Enable FTP Passive Mode knowledge base article to first verify passive mode is properly configured in your FTP server configuration settings.
+Then, scroll down to the article's Configure Your Firewall section to learn how to open these ports in your server's firewall.

-Tip: Reference our How To Identify Your Hosting Provider documentation article if you need help identifying your provider.
+Tip: Reference our How To Identify Your Hosting Provider knowledge base article if you need help identifying your provider.

-Upstream Providers: If you have access to the upstream provider's network or firewall, verify that the passive-mode port range is allowed over the TCP protocol.
+Upstream Providers: If you have access to the upstream provider's network or firewall, check to verify the passive mode port range is allowed over the TCP protocol.

 Tip: Reference your provider's network and/or firewall documentation for information on how to make firewall changes when using a cloud service provider such as AWS, Google Cloud, or DigitalOcean.